“Did You Use A Recliner After Heart Valve Surgery?” Asks Kevin

 However, as I have stressed repeatedly throughout my book and this blog, every patient recovery is unique.
 You may not experience the pain described above.
 Then again, you may.

+Feel free to provide your comments below.
 In advance, thanks for your thoughts and ideas!

 Keep on tickin!